colebaril/Website/content/posts/cookies-and-biscuits/index.en.md

 **Methods**

 1. Preheat oven at 450°F.
-2. Soft together flour, baking powder and salt.
+2. Sift together flour, baking powder and salt.
 3. Cut in shortening with 2 knives.
 4. Add milk until dough is soft.
 5. Pat 1/2 inch thick on floured board and cut with 2 inch biscuit cutter (makes \~16 biscuits).